 Apply baking soda (it is non-abrasive) and inexpensive.
 Scrub with a damp cloth or sponge.
 I have an older bristle brush I use for icky scum – like when I go too long without cleaning (bad me).
 You can use Borax or vinegar also, but Borax can scratch.
 Vinegar can be applied directly, left to sit, and scrubbed down.

 Got minor stains?
 Two words – club soda!

 More significant tougher carpet stains: Sprinkle Fuller’s earth or cornstarch onto the spot.
 Allow it to sit for about 20-30 minutes.
 Scrub with one cup of vinegar mixed with three cups of water.
-If it really won’t come out try a natural soap-based carpet cleaner.
+If it really doesn’t come out, try a natural soap-based carpet cleaner.

 Carpet deodorizer: Sprinkle baking soda around the room – my son thinks this is the most fun ever.
 Add some dried crushed lavender or basil.
 Wait about 1/2 hour.
 Vacuum.

-A slightly less conventional way to absorb odors from carpet, furniture and clothing is a spray bottle of vodka.
+A slightly less conventional way to absorb odors from carpet, furniture, and clothing is a vodka spray bottle.
 As the alcohol evaporates, it takes the smells with it!
-It should go without saying, but I will anyway, please use caution around children and pets and also where the vodka deodorizer is stored.
+It should go without saying, but I will anyway; please use caution around children and pets and where the vodka deodorizer is stored.

 Sprinkle some baking soda and lemon juice into your toilet and walk away.
 Eventually, you’ll want to return and scrub it with a toilet brush.

 Mix a few drops of natural soap, 2 cups water, and 15 drops each of tea tree and lavender essential oil (you can use just the one oil- but 30 drops, I like the mix).
 You can spray this on all surfaces, like cutting boards, counters, toilets, walls (except it will streak glass).